pesync

 • Assessment of the level of risk associated with those gaps or surpluses.

-• Working group of selected company staff to assess desired planning framework.
+• A working group of selected company staff to assess desired planning framework.

 • Draft recommendations on workforce planning methodologies.